Sheepolution/how-to-love/book/chapter2.md

 Let's take another look, what is a + b?
 What we're really asking is "What is the value of a + the value of b?".
 In other words, what is 5 + 3?
 Which is 8.

 To prove that a + b = 8, we're going to print it.
-(We're going to use `print` to make the number appear in our output console)

 ```lua
 a = 5